Is your cooking oil secretly harming your heart? what nutrition experts recommend

 Our heart works tirelessly, and the oil we use daily plays a quiet yet important role in keeping it healthy.

-Nutrition experts in India often emphasise choosing oils wisely instead of cutting them out completely.
+Nutrition experts in India often emphasis choosing oils wisely instead of cutting them out completely.
 The key lies in balance, moderation, and variety.

 What Makes an Oil Heart-Friendly?